Guide: Understanding, preventing and treating an irritated vulva

 -

-Redness: The skin of the vulva may appear red or even purplish depending on the intensity of the irritation.
+Redness: The skin of the vulva may appear red or even purple depending on the intensity of the irritation.

 -